 A limited liability company (LLC) is a legal entity that has the advantages of a corporation (such as limited liability) but is easier to form and operate.
 All LLCs automatically receive a form of tax treatment by default.
+But you can elect to have your LLC treated as an S corporation, a special type of pass-through tax entity.

-A multi-owner LLC is automatically taxed as a partnership by default, while an LLC with one owner is taxed like a sole proprietorship (one-owner business).
-However, LLCs may choose to be taxed as a C corporation or S corporation by filing a document called an "election" with the IRS.
-Once this is done, as far as the IRS is concerned, the LLC is the same as a corporation and it files the same tax forms as a corporation.
+However, LLCs can choose to be taxed as a C corporation or S corporation by filing a document called an "election" with the IRS.
+Once this filing is done, as far as the IRS is concerned, the LLC is the same as a corporation, and it files the same tax forms as a corporation.

 Most LLCs stick with their default form of taxation.
 Why choose an S Corporation?
 Because electing to be taxed as an S corporation can have tax advantages.
-This can be especially true as a result of the new pass-through tax deduction created by the Tax Cuts and Jobs Act.

 An S Corporation isn't a type of legal entity like an LLC or a corporation that you form at the state level.
 Instead, an S Corp is essentially a tax status recognized by the IRS.
 LLCs and some corporations can elect S Corporation tax status by filing paperwork with the IRS, as discussed below.